zhufamily/ODataApp1/README.md

 <h3>Add Controllers</h3>
 Create a folder called "Controllers",  then add controllers for OData containers (which are corresponding to tables inside the database).
 For this project, there are three controllers, and they are very similiar; here we just discuss more details for the CountriesController, and the same principles can be applied to other controllers.
 <h4>Init Database Context with Context Injection</h4>
-Later on you will see how to init the database context for the whole application inside Program.cs
+Later on you will see how to initialize the database context for the whole application inside Program.cs
 <code>
 private readonly DemoDbContext db;
 public CountriesController(DemoDbContext db)